 After successfully completing authentication and authorization with the CMTS, the cable modem sends key requests to the CMTS, requesting traffic encryption keys to use with each of its SAIDs.
 A CM's traffic key requests are authenticated using a keyed hash (the HMAC algorithm [RFC2104]); the Message Authentication Key is derived from the Authorization Key obtained during the earlier authorization exchange.
 The CMTS responds with key replies, containing the Traffic Encryption Keys (TEKs); TEKs are triple DES encrypted with a key encryption key derived from the Authorization Key.
-Like the Key Requests, Key Replies are authenticated with a keyed hash, where the Message Authentication Key is derived from the Authorization Key.
+Like the Key Requests, Key Replies are authenticated with a keyed hash, where the Message Authentication Key is derived from the Authorization Key is derived from the Authorization Key is derived from the Authorization Key.